CIS-566-Fall-2022/lab01-toolbox-functions/README.md

 ![](lab01.gif)

-[Link to my shadertoy](https://www.shadertoy.com/view/7tcfW7)
+[Link to my shadertoy](https://www.shadertoy.com/view/7tcfW7) Use pound defines to switch between the 3 flowers.
+I worked a bit with Megan Reddy.

 Let's practice using some tool box functions!
 You may work with a partner for this one.